mn-steady/yoloproto/README.md

 ## Setup
 1. Clone the repository and navigate to the directory.
-2. Run `cargo run` to start the application.
+2. Run 'wasm-pack build --target web'
+3. Run 'trunk serve --open'